 Tangipahoa: Cold weather causes over 8,000 outages, leads nine area schools to start two hours later

-Tangipahoa parish schools have issued a two-hour delay to the start of school due to power issues.
+On Wednesday morning, Tangipahoa parish school officials issued a two-hour delay to the start of school due to power issues.

-Schools impacted are:
+Schools impacted were:

 Loranger High